 - How to prepare for your as-built survey

 - Future steps

-An asbuilt survey is an on-site inspection of your home by the design team.
-The goal of this visit is to take measurements and detailed notes in order to fully understand the space before beginning the design.
+An as-built survey is an on-site inspection of your home by the design team.
+The goal of this visit is to take measurements, photos, and detailed notes in order to fully understand the space before beginning the design.

-The designers will use the information gathered from this survey to create a design model of the current home.
-This model will serve as the basis for the remodel designs.
-By better understanding the structure and design of the current space, the designers can more accurately plan a remodel that actually works within the confines of the original design.
+The designers will use the information gathered from this survey to create a floor plan of the current home on which to base the remodel designs.
+By better understanding the structure and design of your home, the designers can more accurately plan a remodel based on the existing structure and design of the space.

-Without an asbuilt survey, the design team may have to make assumptions about the existing structure.
+Without an as-built survey, the design team may have to make assumptions about the existing structure.
 This may lead to inaccurate plans, avoidable errors, and costly mistakes.
-An asbuilt survey ensures that the design team has a complete understanding of the existing structure, reducing the likelihood of mistakes further down the road.
+An as-built survey ensures that the design team understands the space as best as possible, reducing the likelihood of mistakes further down the road.

-During the asbuilt survey, the designer will take several detailed measurements of the home, including room dimensions, wall heights, and window and door placement.
+During the as-built survey, the designer will take several detailed measurements and photos of the home.
+They’ll want to document details including room dimensions, wall heights, and window and door placement.
 They will also take note of the finishes in the home, such as drywall texture, flooring material, cabinet styles, and lighting fixtures.

 Make sure your design team has access to all the necessary areas